redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/true-js-fullstack.md

 And the exciting part?
 **What runs locally *mirrors* production.**
-No more “but it works on my machine” headaches.
+No more "but it works on my machine" headaches.
 Your local dev environment mirrors production so that you can be more at ease with deployments.

 ---

 ### Classic vs RedwoodSDK

-Let’s compare a typical setup in a classic React frontend vs. a RedwoodSDK app.
+Let's compare a typical setup in a classic React frontend vs. a RedwoodSDK app.

 #### Classic React Frontend: Fetching via API